The MITRE Corp. announced Feb. 14 the appointment of Jason Providakes to its board of trustees as president and CEO, effective March 6.

 Providakes previously held the position of senior vice president and general manager of MITRE’s Center for Connected Government.
 He will succeed Alfred Grasso, who previously announced his intention to step down, but will continue as a member of the board of trustees.

-“This is a superb company, dedicated to supporting the government with objective, technical expertise,” MITRE Board of Trustees Chairman and Center for Strategic & International Studies President and CEO Dr. John Hamre said.
+“This is a superb company, dedicated to supporting the government with objective, technical expertise,” said MITRE board of trustees Chairman and Center for Strategic & International Studies President and CEO John Hamre.
 “We are entering a dynamic and challenging new phase for government, and we believe Jason will set the right tone, energy and structure for MITRE’s future.”